Best Of: Jude Law / Pedro Pascal

 But

-And then they went looking for my parents.
+then they went looking for my parents and

 go into hiding and

-There are a lot of details that kind of go into it that create like such a fascinating story,
+There are a lot of details that kind of go into it, that create such a fascinating story,

 the odd circumstance of my father finding out that someone was in the lobby asking for his name and

-was about to ask my father who he was or his name, if he was in fact Dr.
+was about to ask my father who he was or his name if he was doctor in fact dr. Balmoseda and

-And a patient that was like, you know, I'm in pain and no one is attending to me.
+and and and a patient that was like you know I'm in pain and and and no one is attending to me and

-But this was this chance circumstance that gave my father the opportunity to sneak out the back to go and get my mother and
+I almost wonder I mean you know you got to be careful because you you know what how much story do you build around it and and what's really real but this was this chance circumstance that gave my father the opportunity to sneak out the back to go and get my mother

 I had a sense of it.